paugier/mercurial-jupyterbook/book/working-together/merge.md

 changes across copies is not for you, simply use your system's normal file copy command (on Unix-like systems, that's `cp`) to make a copy of a file, then `hg add` the new copy by hand.
-Before you do so, though, please do reread {ref}`sec:daily:why-copy <sec:daily:why-copy>`, and make an informed decision that this behavior is not appropriate to your specific case.
+Before you do so, though, please do reread {ref}`sec-daily-why-copy`, and make an informed decision that this behavior is not appropriate to your specific case.

 ### Renaming files and merging changes